Pretty-Good-Freedom-Tech/bounties/personalWotRelay.md

-Personal Nostr Web of Trust Relay
+Personal Nostr Web of Trust Relay with neo4j Graph Database
 =====

 ## Goal of the project: